Anirudhsagar/Blogging-Site-Mini-Project--1/README.md

 - If the blog document doesn't exist then return an HTTP status of 404 with a body like [this](#error-response-structure)

 ### DELETE /blogs?queryParams
-- Delete blog documents by category, authorid, tag name, subcategory name, unpublished
+- Delete blog documents by category, authorId, tag name, subcategory name, unpublished
 - If the blog document doesn't exist then return an HTTP status of 404 with a body like [this](#error-response-structure)

 ## Phase II

-- Add authentication and authroisation feature
+- Add authentication and authorization feature

 ### POST /login
 - Allow an author to login with their email and password.
-On a successful login attempt return a JWT token contatining the authorId in response body like [this](#Successful-login-Response-structure)
+On a successful login attempt return a JWT token containing the authorId in response body like [this](#Successful-login-Response-structure)
 - If the credentials are incorrect return a suitable error message with a valid HTTP status code

 ### Authentication
-- Add an authorisation implementation for the JWT token that validates the token before every protected endpoint is called.
+- Add an authorization implementation for the JWT token that validates the token before every protected endpoint is called.
 If the validation fails, return a suitable error message with a corresponding HTTP status code
 - Protected routes are create a blog, edit a blog, get the list of blogs, delete a blog(s)
 - Set the token, once validated, in the request - `x-api-key`
 - Use a middleware for authentication purpose.

-### Authorisation
+### Authorization
 - Make sure that only the owner of the blogs is able to edit or delete the blog.
-- In case of unauthorized access return an appropirate error message.
+- In case of unauthorized access return an appropriate error message.

 ## Testing (Self-evaluation During Development)
 - To test these apis create a new collection in Postman named Project 1 Blogging